 NC-stat® DPNCheck® Overview

-- Fast, accurate and quantitative test that may be used to evaluate peripheral neuropathies such as diabetic peripheral neuropathy (DPN)
+- Fast, accurate and quantitative test to evaluate peripheral neuropathies such as diabetic peripheral neuropathy (DPN)

 - Quantitative results – measures sural nerve conduction velocity and response amplitude – standard biomarkers for asymptomatic and clinical peripheral neuropathies

 - Sensitive and specific for peripheral neuropathies including (DPN)7-8, and predictive of its complications8

 - Accurate technology – based on the established and validated NC-stat® Technology1-6

 - Straightforward clinical interpretation

 - Compact and ergonomic hand-held device designed for ease-of-use